The trivial fiber topology and framed motives over the integers: tf -Nisnevich strict A1 -invariance for abelian groups

-\end{lemma} \begin{proof} We may assume $\calF\in \Sm_s(\Sm_B)$ since the forgetful functor $\SH_s(\Fr_+(B))\to \SH_s(\Sm_B)$ preserves homotopy colimits.
-To prove the first claim, we show that the sequential homotopy colimit in question preserves equivalences and Nisnevich local objects in $\SH_s(\Sm_B)$.
+\end{lemma} \begin{proof} We may assume $\calF\in \Sm_{B}(\Sm_B)$ since the forgetful functor $\SH_s(\Fr_+(B))\to \SH_s(\Sm_B)$ preserves homotopy colimits.
+To prove the first claim, we show that the sequential homotopy colimit in question preserves Nisnevich equivalences and local objects in $\SH_s(\Sm_B)$.